cg2021c/threejs-presentation-indomiegoreng/AreaLight/README.md

 The color parameter passed in the constructor.
 Default is undefined.
 If this is changed, the helper's color will update the next time update is called.

 #### Methods
-See the base Object3D class for common methods.

 **.dispose () : null**
 Dispose of the rectAreaLightHelper.